davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 description: This blog post describes some evaluation metrics used in NLP, it points out where we should use each one of them and the advantages and disadvantages of each.
 ---

-I wrote this blog post with the intention to review and compare some evaluation metrics typically used for classification tasks, and how they should be used depending on the the dataset.
-I also show how one can tune the probability thresholds for the particularly metrics.
+I wrote this blog post with the intention to review and compare some evaluation metrics typically used for classification tasks, and how they should be used depending on the dataset.
+I also show how one can tune the probability thresholds for particular metrics.

 You can find the complete code associated with this blog post on this repository: